josephspurrier/golang-portable-windows/README.md

 Just double click any of the scripts and the commands will run.
 You don't have to specify the package or files - it will use the built in command "go list" to automatically build, test, format, clean, fix, or lint all the files in your workspace.

-From an ease of use standpoint, if you sat down at your friends computer, to get go up and running:
+From an ease of use standpoint, if you sat down at your friends computer, to get Go up and running:

 * Download the latest zip release of my project
 * Extract to a folder